FrederikTomPetersen/Conflict-Prediction/README.md

 ----------Project in progres------------

-The project aims to utilze GDELT event data to predict ethnic conflict.
+This project aims to utilze GDELT event data to predict conflict and civilwar in particular.

-The project consist of serveral part.
-First of all there is the install.package script and several library_xx scripts - The install.packages will effectively install CRAN - packages

-script will install and load all the necessary second there is a range of get_xxxx() functions  who serperatly aims to get, filter and store data.
-The script will store local copies of the datafiles on your computer and try to save the data to a localhost sql-server
+The project is largely written in R. However I have used a local postgres database to store my data and performe some tidying of the data and to group the data into country month which is the primary entity on the study.
+In order to replicate the study completely one need to adjust the "PostGres_connect" scirpt or make a work around for fetching, saving and loading data.

+From the master script it is possible to execute the project and the scripts serves as an overview of the progress of the project.

+  1) Loading R packages necessary for project
+  2) Defining custom functions to be called throughout the other scripts
+  3) DataLoad - fetching data from online sources and saving them to postgres
+  4) In postgres - run SQL-scripts to tidy and group data
+  5) DataGather - loading data from postgres and joining data from different sources into the final dataset
+  6) Visualizing - visualizing the data
+  7) Modelling - modelling the data and running models